TODAY'S HOURS: 8 AM – 4 PM

 5. Slime molds can be beautiful.
 To the naked eye, most Myxomycetes range in appearance from blah to honestly kind of gross.
 The human mind simply doesn’t find yellow or brown gelatinous blobs attractive.

-However, under a microscope the fruiting bodies of Myxomycetes can be striking and beautiful.
-Glittering iridescent colors appear in four out of five of the myxomycete orders, formed by the outer layer of the fruiting body head.
+However, under a microscope the fruiting bodies of Myxomycetes can be beautiful.
+Iridescent colors appear in four out of five of the myxomycete orders, formed by the outer layer of the fruiting body head.
 The heads of fruiting bodies also demonstrate autofluorescence–that is, they emit light after absorbing it.
 Keller and his colleagues have hypothesized that this protects developing spores from damaging ultraviolet light.

 6. Slime molds could be used to remediate environmental contamination.
 Researchers are currently investigating if Myxomycetes could be harnessed to help clean up areas contaminated by heavy metals such as zinc, cadmium, magnesium and arsenic.